 In this course students will build on what they learned in Robotics 10.
 Upgrading to the VEX hard-ware, students will focus on the mechanical challenges of building large functional robots that can complete remote controlled and autonomous challenges.

-Sports Medicine 10 is a module-based course that offers a logical beginning for those students who are interested in sports medicine fields such as physiotherapy, massage therapy, nursing, medicine, physical education or as an emergency medical technician.
-At the 10 level students will be educated in the recognition of emergency procedures and immediate care and prevention of basic athletic injuries.
-They will also study basic anatomy and physiology, and implement various taping techniques.
+A module-based course that offers a logical beginning for those students interested in medical fields such as nursing, physiotherapy, massage therapy, physical education or as an EMT.
+Students will study basic anatomy, be educated in the prevention, recognition and immediate care of basic athletic injuries, and implement ankle taping techniques.

 Prerequisite: HSS 1010 Health Services Foundations, REC 1020 Injury Management 1 and REC 1030 Technical Foundations for Injury Management

-Sports Medicine 20 is a natural progression of the Sports Medicine 10 program.
-In this module-based program, students will have the opportunity to gain a more in-depth understanding of the care and treatment of athletic injuries.
-With the major focus on common sports injuries, it is expected that the students’ knowledge of stress tests and assessment of athletic injuries will increase.
+In this module-based course students will have the opportunity to gain a more in-depth understanding of the care and treatment of athletic injuries.
+With a focus on common sports injuries, it is expected that the students’ knowledge of stress tests and assessment of athletic injuries will increase.

-Sports Medicine 30 program is a unique and final step in the Sports Medicine progression of courses.
-In Sports Medicine 30, students will be applying knowledge gained with anatomy and injuries in the past two years to a series of student directed projects and in-class work.
-This module-based program will combine a focus of anatomy, muscle function and injury with in-depth analysis and discussion on issues in sport that are prevalent in our current national and international sporting culture.
+A final step in the sports medicine progression of courses, students will be applying knowledge gained in anatomy and injuries the past two years to a series of student directed projects and in-class work.

-Sports Performance 10 is a module-based course that provides students with an opportunity to maximize their athletic and fitness endeavors through participation in an introductory functional fitness program.
-Students will train in the fitness center, and be coached in and track progress across a variety of functional movement patterns, including speed, power and agility.
+Sports Performance 10 is a module-based course that provides students with an opportunity to maximize their athletic and fitness endeavours.
+Students will train in the fitness centre, and be coached in and track progress across a variety of functional movement patterns.
 Students who take this course should expect to train in a structured program and complete modular work.

 Prerequisite: Sports Performance 10, REC 1040 Foundations for Training 1